nirala31-coder/nirala31-coder/README.md

 ### ⭐ Thanks for visiting my profile!

-If you like my work, don't forget to ⭐ my repositories.
+If you like my work, consider giving a ⭐ to my repositories.

 </p>